Information events coming up this year....

 About this Training Programme

 By joining us on one of our training programmes you will be receiving exceptional training, leadership and support from outstanding professionals who are experts in their industry.
-Existing teachers, who are at the cutting edge of education, lead ALL of our training.
+Existing teachers, who are at the cutting edge of education, lead the vast majority of our training.
 They will be able to pass on their current knowledge, share their skills and make sure you are classroom ready for your NQT year.

 The programmes we offer are: